Rabin-B/Assignment/README.md

 # Assignment
-Jenkins job
-This is justa file.
+Jenkins job.
+This is just a file.